onevcat/UniWebView-Docs/docs/api/README.md

 this method with <code>true</code>.
 It enables the &quot;opening in new tab&quot; behavior in a limited way, by adding the new tab web view above to the current web view, with the same size and position.
 When the opened new tab is closed, it will be removed from the view hierarchy automatically.</p>
+<p>By default, only user triggered action is allowed to open a new window for security reason.
+That means, if you
+are using some JavaScript like <code>window.open</code>, unless you set <code>allowJavaScriptOpening</code> to <code>true</code>, it won&#39;t work.
+This default behavior prevents any other third party JavaScript code from opening a window arbitrarily.</p>
 </div>
             <div class='parameters'>
 <div class='section-title'>Parameters</div>